 The NAC-OSCE was introduced in Canada specifically to evaluate graduates of Non-LCME/CACMS-Accredited Medical Schools.
 The National Assessment Collaboration (NAC) is the group that organizes, manages and runs the exam.
 The Objective Structured Clinical Exam (OSCE) is the exam itself.
-Information regarding the NAC can be found at the following site.
+Information regarding the NAC OSCE can be found at the following site

 The NAC exam requirement for GNLCAMS will be waived for trainees who are currently enrolled in a Canadian residency program and wish to apply through the CaRMS 2nd iteration.

 6. Provincial licensure requirements

 All applicants must be eligible to register for an educational license with the College of Physicians and Surgeons of Nova Scotia, New Brunswick and Prince Edward Island.
-For more information on licensing eligibility, please visit the province’s college in which you are applying to.
+For more information on licensing eligibility, please visit the relevant provincial college.

-Those accepted through the match for training who are graduates of non-LCME/CACMS-accredited medical schools please note that the College of Physicians and Surgeons of Nova Scotia requires proof, as part of the completed license application, that verification through the Medical Council of Canada’s “Physicians Apply” has been initiated.
+Those accepted through the match for training who are graduates of non-LCME/CACMS-accredited medical schools please note that the College of Physicians and Surgeons of Nova Scotia requires proof, as part of their completed license application, that verification through the Medical Council of Canada’s “Physicians Apply” has been initiated.
 For more information on the verification of credentials, please visit the Medical Council of Canada (MCC) Physician Credentials; this portal will allow the applicant to share their credentials with the College.
 You can also visit Physicians Apply for additional information.

 Return of Service Agreement

-Candidates who have undischarged Return of Service (ROS) obligations may not be eligible to begin Ministry-funded training positions at Dalhousie.
-Candidates holding a ROS obligation must disclose such obligations and provide a letter from their sponsor stating that they may participate in match at the time of their application.
-Such individuals must contact each Ministry for further information.
+Any candidate who has an undischarged Return of Service (ROS) obligation may not be eligible to begin Ministry-funded training positions at Dalhousie.
+Candidates holding a pre-existing ROS obligation must disclose such obligations and provide a letter from their sponsor stating that they may participate in match at the time of application.